What is SCORM-compliant?

 - Let the LMS track and store all the learners’ results.

 There are two versions of SCORM that are widely adopted: SCORM 1.2 and SCORM 2004.
 Both have their advantages and disadvantages.
 Let’s look at the benefits of the SCORM standard in general.

-- With SCORM, you are in charge of creating the structure of a training.
+With SCORM, you’re in charge of creating the structure of training.
 You decide in which sequence a learner sees each learning module.
 That gives you a lot of freedom in creating a learner experience.